Skip to main content

 tbl_name Clause

-If not specified, the dynamic table mode is used, which requires the data in Kafka to contain the table name information.
-Currently, only extracting the table name from the Value field of Kafka is supported.
-The format should be as follows, using JSON as an example: table_name|{"col1": "val1", "col2": "val2"}, where tbl_name is the table name and | is used as the separator between the table name and the table data.
-The same format applies to CSV data, such as table_name|val1,val2,val3.
-Note that the table_name here must be consistent with the table name in Doris, otherwise the load will fail.
-Note that dynamic tables do not support the column_mapping configuration described later.
+If not specified, the dynamic table approach is used, which requires the data in Kafka to include the table name.
+Currently, the dynamic table name is only supported by extracting it from the Kafka Value, and the data must follow this format.
+For JSON: table_name|{"col1": "val1", "col2": "val2"}, where tbl_name is the table name and | is the separator between the table name and the table data.
+CSV-formatted data is similar, for example: table_name|val1,val2,val3.

 merge_type Clause